 Line a baking sheet with a macaron-stenciled silicone mat, or a piece of parchment paper.
 Place a large pastry bag fitted with a plain tip into a large, tall glass.
 Then, fill the pastry bag with your macaron batter.
 The batter will probably be oozing out of the tip so just work quickly to transfer the bag from the glass to your baking sheet.
 Pipe 1 inch wide blots of batter; after 15 seconds, the batter should smooth out and become closer to 1 1/2 inch wide rounds.
 Space the macarons about 3/4” apart.
 If you’re using a macaron-specific mat, then simply fill in the stenciled circles just until you’ve almost filled the entire circle, leaving room for them to even out.

-Give the baking mat a gentle tap or two to pop any air bubbles.
+Give the baking mat a gentle tap on the counter a few times to pop any air bubbles.
 Preheat the oven to 325°F. Then, let the macarons rest on the mat for about 15 minutes or so, until they’ve slightly dried in appearance.
 Then, very gently drop a tiny pinch of gold sprinkles in the center of half of the macaron shells.
 Let the macarons rest for another 5 minutes, then place in the oven to bake at 325°F for 10 minutes.
 Reduce the oven to 285°F and continue baking for another 7 minutes.

 Let the macarons cool on the sheet.
 While the macarons cool, create your filling.
 Beat the butter and mascarpone on medium speed until they’re combined and creamy.
 Add in the powdered sugar and apricot preserves and mix until combined.